 I generally include the PO in my ranking of a round, although not as highly as the best speakers in a round.
 Expect a rank in the 3-6 range unless you screw up often, are an exceptionally good PO, or are POing a round full of very bad speakers.
 This obviously does not apply to tournaments that task me with merely selecting the best PO in a given session and not ranking them against everyone else in the room.

 -It's a good idea to break down the what exactly a piece of legislation says and does as the first negative and first affirmative speaker.
 Never assume that the judge has read the item you're discussing (unless it was literally read to them before debate started).

--Refuting at least one specific person in your speech is mandatory if you're the fifth speaker on an item or later.
+-Refuting or extending the argument of at least one specific person in your speech is mandatory if you're the fifth speaker on an item or later.

 -From the second you step foot into a Congressional Debate chamber, my expectation is that you are IN CHARACTER as a member of the United States House of Representatives or Senate.
 Breaking character (even during recess, or AGDs) and acting like a high schooler will disappoint me.